Robert Jakobi: Metcalfe’s skinny

 In January 2016 Diamond Foods acquired a minority stake in Metcalfe's skinny.
 The investment will help to maximise the growth potential of the brand in the UK and Europe.

 In September 2016 the new owner of Kettle Foods Snyder's-Lance, Inc. acquired the remainder of the business.

 BOU

 In April 2017 Jakobi launched BOU, a range of better-for-you bouillon cubes into the US market.
 AccelFoods, an investment fund focused on food and beverage startups, are the lead investor.

 Misfits Health

 In August 2021 Jakobi led the Series A round of Misfits, a UK plant-based nutrition brand with a £3 Million investment.
 Misfits were ranked the 99th fastest growing business in Europe in the 2022 Financial Times 1000 list.

 webloom

-In March 2022 Jakobi launched webloom, a growth equity HoldCo to acquire emerging, better for you consumer brands. webloom will acquire UK companies to accelerate their growth in the US.
+In March 2022 Jakobi launched webloom, a growth equity HoldCo to acquire emerging consumer brands. webloom will acquire UK companies to accelerate their growth in the US.